 About Leadership Dallas

-Up to 55 diverse leaders are selected each year, to engage in a nine-month leadership development program that includes a retreat, eight monthly topic areas with homework, and a class project.
+Up to 55 diverse leaders are selected each year to engage in a ten-month leadership development program that includes a retreat, nine monthly topic areas with homework, and a class project.
 Class members will learn from subject matter experts about issues most important to our future through educational experiences and discussions.

 DRC PROGRAM CONTACT